The Sound of Silence in Social Networks: Results on Consensus

 \begin{definition}[Consensus] Let $(G, \BvInit, \SvInit, \mu_G)$ be an \emph{SO} model with $G=(A,E,I)$.
 We say that the agents in $A$ converge to consensus if there exists a value $v \in [0,1]$ such that for all $ i \in A$, $\lim_{t \to \infty}\Bt{i}{t} = v.$ \end{definition}

 Conversely, we refer to the lack of (convergence to) consensus as \emph{dissensus}, which occurs when agents fail to converge to a single opinion value.

-In this section, we explore the different results on consensus for both our models on two different graph topologies \emph{clique} and \emph{strongly connected}.
-We find that consensus can only be guaranteed for the $\SOMminus$ model on clique graphs.
-In the remaining 3 cases, consensus cannot be guaranteed, leading to potential dissensus due to the existence of \emph{perpetual silence} for $\SOMminus$ and public opinions for $\SOMplus$.
-We show the counterexamples via simulations.
+In this section, we explore consensus for both types of models on two different graph topologies: \emph{clique} and \emph{strongly connected} graphs.
+We show that consensus can only be guaranteed in arbitrary $\SOMminus$ models on clique graphs.
+In all other cases, consensus cannot be guaranteed due to the existence of \emph{perpetual silence} in the case of $\SOMminus$ models and public opinions in the case for $\SOMplus$ models.

+Due to space limitations, in this section we provide only sketches of the proofs for the lemmas and theorems; the complete proofs can be found in the Appendix.